 - Postgraduate students will find a range of support structures, including: research training; accessible staff supervisors; good library resources; access to postgraduate study rooms; and access to IT and legal research tools.

 - This course builds on existing strengths of the Law School and SPIRE in research and teaching.
 Both Schools are committed to maintaining our teaching at the highest standard.
 Law and SPIRE are both highly regarded in their subject areas with international reputations for teaching and research.
 In the recent 2014 REF, Keele University stood out for its world-leading impact of research in Philosophy, Politics, and Law (with Philosophy and Politics both ranked first for Impact nationally).
 Keele hosts a wide range of seminars, workshops, lectures and visiting fellowships.
 Many of these activities are available without charge to Keele students.
 Both Schools are characterised by their energy and enthusiasm, as well as their friendliness and collegiality.

-- Keele is located on a beautiful and safe campus – the largest of its kind in the country – and has constantly been ranked in the top 5 universities in the UK for student satisfaction.
+- Keele is located on a beautiful and safe campus – the largest of its kind in the country – and has been consistently highly ranked for student satisfaction.

 As part of our concern to develop our students' experience in the field of human rights, one of our founding course team members and longstanding members of the UN Committee on the Elimination of Racial Discrimination (CERD), Professor Patrick Thornberry will host students at the Committee's sessions in Geneva.